skylarweaver/front-end-afa/src/pages/about.md

     by the autoimmune skin disease Alopecia.
   heading1: Adventures for Alopecia
 section2:
-  heading1:
   definition1: >
     Alopecia areata is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes the entire body.
 In fact, it affects as many as 6.8 million people in the U.S. with a lifetime risk of 2.1%.
-  heading2:
   definition2: >
     People of all ages, both sexes and all ethnic groups can develop alopecia areata at any time.
 It often first appears during childhood and can be different for everyone who has it.
   section: What is Alopecia?
+  source: NAAF.org
 section3:
-  heading1:
+  belief1:
+    heading: heading
     description: Men & women with Alopecia should feel comfortable without hair.
-  heading2:
+  belief2:
+    heading: heading
     description: The public needs to be educated about Alopecia.
-  heading3:
+  belief3:
+    heading: heading
     description: We need a treatment option that isn’t also detrimental to one’s health.
   section: We believe in…
 section4: